Marriage License FAQ

 What is needed to apply for and receive a new marriage license?

-Both people (parties) must appear in person together and must provide proof of all of the following:
+Both people (parties) must appear in person together and must provide proof of the following:

 Online applications require credit card payment.
 The following methods of payment are acceptable for in-person applications: cash, money order, traveler's check, credit card, or personal check.
 If paying with a personal check, your name and current address must be imprinted on the check and a photo identification is required.